conceptic-design/wp-base-coat/README.md

 # Credits

-Base Coat Plugin is a personal project developed and maintained by Kyle Reid &amp; [ConcepticDesign](http://concepticdesign.com)
+WP Base Coat Plugin is a personal project developed and maintained by Kyle Reid &amp; [ConcepticDesign](http://concepticdesign.com)

 ## Contact

-If you’re interested in collaboration, new features or have any questions please [contact me](http://concepticdesign.com/contact/) .
+If you’re interested in collaboration, new features or have questions please [contact me](http://concepticdesign.com/contact/) .